 Depending on who you decide to trek with, you’ll most likely have one senior guide, an assistant guide and porters to carry bags.

 Depending on where you are, you may need to be carried by a porter.
-If you are seriously unwell then a helicopter rescue is not uncommon.
+If you are seriously unwell then a helicopter rescue might be required.

-If you are in danger and are insured with us at World Nomads, contact our Emergency Assist team immediately.
+If you are in danger, and are insured with us at World Nomads, contact our Emergency Assistance team immediately.